exagil/SunshineWear/notes.md

   - Timer - Timer is a clock running in the background which notifies the current time to the watch repeatedly

+      - Time - Time is a quantity which occurs in irreversible succession

       - TimeTicker - TimeTicker communicates the tick of a second to watch

   - SunshineWatchFace - SunshineWatchFace is the view that the user sees when he uses the